williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	how to setup the "staged" trackSet? null? add/remove properly from "staged" only.
-Not _track.list create placeholder content for profileIndex.html
+	add/remove properly from "staged" only.
+Not _track.list create placeholder content for profileIndex.97806html
 	manually create a bunch of playlists!!! w000! figure out da permalinks
-		("Thus, only alphanumerics, the special characters "$-_.+!*'(),", and reserved characters used for their reserved purposes may be used unencoded within a URL.") create something to quickly switch between trackSets, or findSongs and play it directly in the trackSet
+		("Thus, only alphanumerics, the special characters "$-_.+!*'(),", and reserved characters used for their reserved purposes may be used unencoded within a URL.") create something to
+		- quickly switch between trackSets,
+		- or findSongs and play it directly in the trackSet,
+		- blend trackSets

 	attack the overlay!
 		add-to-trackset: allow multiselect,